GayashanGamage/csv-base-chatbot/README.md

 This is a simple Python script to chat with csv files and get output in your native language.

+## Features
+  1. select your own csv files
+  2. directly see the dataset inside of the command prompt
+  3. interect with your native language

 ## Getting Started

 1. **Clone the repository:**